 Fast forward almost two weeks later and my Skin Spa system has arrived and I have definite feelings about it that I want to share.

 First, if you decide to buy the product, do so from Amazon which ships it out in two days.
-I purchase directly from Vanity Planet’s website and as an online store owner myself, was shocked to see them using the incredibly slow option of FedEx Smart Post as their shipping method of choice.
-I made my purchase on August 30thand it was originally scheduled to arrive on the 11th, but thankfully arrived on the 8th.
+I purchased directly from Vanity Planet’s website and as an online store owner myself, was shocked to see them using the incredibly slow option of FedEx Smart Post as their shipping method of choice.
+I made my purchase on August 30th and it was originally scheduled to arrive on the September 11th, but thankfully arrived on the 8th.
 Still, this alone will keep me from shopping directly from their website in the future.

 Now, on to the actual product.

 The Vanity Planet Ultimate Skin Spa Facial Cleansing System is worth the $50 it cost me, but not a cent more.
 It’s pretty enough online and in pictures, but is made of cheap feeling plastic, sounds rickety while it’s spinning, and worst of all, is not waterproof.
 Had this not been an impulse buy, I would have done a far more thorough investigation of this product before I purchased it.

 Because the Ultimate Skin Spa system runs on batteries, and the casing is located on the front of the product, it should absolutely be waterproof, as I see corrosion eventually setting in down the road as water inevitably makes its way inside the compartment.
 This is an absolute must should I one day decide to upgrade and buy a better system.